Cross Country Training Tips with Lissa Green

 As riders know, a young horse in training comes with challenges and excitement, especially for riders whose discipline is eventing.

-Presenting a young horse to a cross country course early on in its career is quite important because it enables the horse to absorb the process and understand what is to be expected of them at this stage.
+It is important to present a young horse to a cross-country course early on in its career because this enables the horse to absorb the process and understand what is to be expected of it at this stage.

-Every schooling session should build your horse’s confidence and end on a positive note so the foundations are established and the ultimate outcome is likely to be successful.
+Every schooling session should build your horse’s confidence and end on a positive note so the foundations are established and the ultimate outcome will likely succeed.

-Starting off, you should spend a lot of time walking round with a relaxed rein so your horse can comfortably adjust to the environment.
-Even walking over some small fences, or specifically set up obstacles, will allow your horse to process what has just happened and associate what you are asking him to do.
+Starting off, you should spend a lot of time walking around with a relaxed rein so your horse can comfortably adjust to the environment.
+Even walking over some small fences or specifically set up obstacles will allow your horse to process what has just happened and associate what you are asking him to do.

 As a rider you must remain relaxed and not put any pressure on the horse, only ask of him what you feel he is capable of.
 Keep initial schooling work in walk and trot, which allows time to think.
 It’s also advisable, at first, to keep the jumps small and relatively simple.